mottaquikarim/PythonProgramming/app/src/Topics/loops.md

 print(visible_colors[5])
 ```

 Attempting to print each item in this list - while redundant - isn't so bad.
 But what if there were over 1000 items in that list?
-Or, worse still, what if that list changed based on user input (ie: *either* 10 items *or* 10000 items).
+Or, worse still, what if that list changed based on user input (ie: *either* 10 items *or* 10000 items)?

-To solve such problems, we must implement a **loop**.
+To solve such problems, we can create a **loop** that will iterate through each item on our list and run the `print()` function.
+This way, we only have to write the print() one time to print out the whole list!

 ## the `while` loop

-The simplest loop is the `while` loop, which is essentially a way to count:
+This is the simplest loop and is essentially a way to count:

 ```python
 i = 0